Fast Finite Shearlet Transform: Closer Look at the Continuous Shearlet Transform in R 2

-was chosen.
-As we will see the useful properties of $v$ for our purposes are its symmetry around $(\frac{1}{2},\frac{1}{2})$ and the values at $0$ and $1$ with increase in between.
-A plot of $v$ is shown in Fig. \ref{fig:meyerAux}.
+As we will see, the useful properties of $v$ for our purposes are its symmetry around $\left(\frac{1}{2},\frac{1}{2}\right)$ and the values at $0$ and $1$ with increase in between.
+A plot of $v$ is shown in Figure~\ref{fig:meyerAux}.

 Next we define the function $b:\RR\to\RR$ with